-This Healthy Peanut Butter Chocolate Granola Recipe is the perfect sweet & salty snack.
-6 ingredients, easy to make & gluten free – you’ll love it!
+This Healthy Peanut Butter Granola Recipe is a yummy snack.
+6 ingredients, easy to make & gluten free.
+The best homemade granola you’ll ever make!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in July of 2016 but has since been updated.